dladd/pyFormex/sphinx/index.rst

 This is the |pyformex| |release| documentation, last updated on |today|.

-.. warning:: We have moved to a new documentation management system and are currently in the process of rewriting the documentation.
+.. warning:: We have moved to a new documentation management system (sphinx) and are currently in the process of rewriting the documentation.
 This means that some of these documents are in a rather unstable condition and may evolve quickly.
+Most of the documents (except the :doc:`user-guide`) are already fairly useable.

 These documents are to become a full documentation set for the installation and use of the |pyformex| software.
 However, as |pyformex| is still under active development, so is this documentation: it therefore is by no means final and